yaroslav0507/ledger-vault/docs/QUICK_START.md

 ## 📱 What is LedgerVault?

 LedgerVault is a modern React Native financial transaction management app designed for the Ukrainian market with international currency support.
-It features comprehensive bank statement import capabilities, advanced filtering with URL persistence, FAB-based navigation, and a clean, responsive interface that works seamlessly on both web and mobile platforms.
+It features comprehensive bank statement import capabilities, advanced filtering with URL persistence, clean navigation, and a responsive interface that works seamlessly on both web and mobile platforms.

 ---